auchung/seasonal-recipes/README.md

 ### Interesting Aggregates

 #### Average Rating by Number of Steps
-- Grouped by every 10 `n_steps`, we observed a that there is little to no difference in the average ratings.
+Grouped by every 10 `n_steps`, we observed that there is little to no difference in the average ratings.

 | Number of Steps       |    Mean |
 |:--------------------- |--------:|